見出し画像

 Dig Japan vol.12 “Uiro (ういろう)”

-A wagashi confectioner, Torayauiro's Matcha-uiro (Photography by 𝐡𝐢𝐫𝐨𝐤𝐨)
+A wagashi confectioner, Torayauiro's matcha uiro (Photography by 𝐡𝐢𝐫𝐨𝐤𝐨)

-Regarding the origin of uiro, there are two theories: one is that the color (black) resembles that of “Uiroyaku (外郎薬)” which is why it became a confectionery called uiro, and the other is that it originated from a confectionery served to get rid of the taste of Uiroyaku.
-Uiroyaku, also known as “Tochinko (透頂香)” is a pill that became a specialty of Odawara, Kanagawa after the Uiro family dedicated it to Ujitsuna Hojo.
-It is mainly used for gastrointestinal diseases, but it is also effective in cutting phlegm and eliminating bad breath, and is said to have been used as an emergency medicine for soldiers on the battlefield.
+There are two theories about the origin of uiro: one is that its color (black) resembles that of “Uiroyaku,” hence the name, and the other is that it was a confection made to mask the taste of Uiroyaku.
+Uiroyaku, also known as “Tochinko,” is a pill that became a specialty of Odawara, Kanagawa Prefecture, after the Uiro family presented it to Hojo Ujitsuna.

-As for the former theory, a reference to uiro as a confectionery can be found in “Wakan Sansai Zue (和漢三才図会)” which is Ryoan Terajima's massive Edo-period dictionary published in 1712.
-The latter theory is that it originated from the sweets that Chen Sokei's son, Soki, served with as a palate cleanser of Uiroyaku.
-When the Yuan dynasty fell, Sokei, a doctor and a beyond capacity officer of Yuan dynasty, defected to Japan and lived in Hakata.
-He became naturalized in Japan during the Muromachi period, and his descendants adopted the family name Uiro.
-Sokei was a multi-talented man, especially knowledgeable about prescription, so Yoshimitsu Ashikaga asked him to move to Kyoto, but he did not respond and entered into the priesthood in Fukuoka.
+Sokei was a multi-talented man, especially knowledgeable about prescription, so Ashikaga Yoshimitsu asked him to move to Kyoto, but he did not respond and entered into the priesthood in Fukuoka.
 Later, Soki moved to live in Kyoto, and from then on the family practiced medicine for generations and became known as the Uiro family and produced medicines including Tochinko.

-Torayauiro's Matcha-uiro (Photography by 𝐡𝐢𝐫𝐨𝐤𝐨)
+Torayauiro's matcha uiro (Photography by 𝐡𝐢𝐫𝐨𝐤𝐨)

 This article was written by 𝐡𝐢𝐫𝐨𝐤𝐨, working as a freelance translator and press for overseas apparel brands in Japan, with the purpose of broadening her insight into the Japanese traditional culture.